duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 Presumably, because all columns in the table were sorted regardless of how many there were selected.

 To measure stable end-to-end query time, we run each query 5 times and report the median run time.
-DuckDB is restarted for each query, to force it to read the input data from disk, like the other database systems.
+There are some differences in reading/writing tables between the systems.
-We cannot force Pandas to read/write to/from disk, so both the input and output data frame will be in memory.
+For instance, Pandas cannot read/write from/to disk, so both the input and output data frame will be in memory.
-DuckDB will not write the output table to disk unless there is not enough room to keep it in memory, and therefore also has a slight advantage.
+DuckDB will not write the output table to disk unless there is not enough room to keep it in memory, and therefore also may have an advantage.
+However, sorting dominates the total runtime, so these differences are not that impactful.

 #### Random Integers
 We will start with a simple example.